Atrial fibrillation: supporting heart health by addressing root causes

 • Excess alcohol consumption increases risk of atrial fibrillation by more than 40%

-• Diabetes increase risk by 40%
+• Diabetes increases risk by 40%

 • Poor diet contributing to cardiovascular and cardiometabolic disease increases the risk for developing AFib